Collection inventory

 Biographical History

-George Ticknor Curtis (1812-1894) was an American lawyer, and author, best rememberd for his Constitutional history of the United States and a biography of James Buchanan.
+George Ticknor Curtis (1812-1894) was an American lawyer, and author, best remembered for his Constitutional history of the United States and a biography of James Buchanan.

 Curtis was born in Watertown, Massachusetts in 1812.
 His brother was Benjamin R. Curtis who would go on to become a Justice of the United States Supreme Court.
 George Ticknor Curtis attended Harvard Law School from 1833-1834 before serving as a United States Commissioner in Boston.
-While in this office, Curtis was faced with making a decision in a fugitive slave case under the Fugitive Slave Act of 1850; instead, the defendant, Shadrach, was freed by a mob of abolitionist sympathizers that raided the courthouse.
-A Boston attorney and Whig, Curtis served as co-counsel, along with Montgomery Blair, for Dred Scott during the Dred Scott Case, 1846-1857 (Scott v.
-Sandford , 60 U.S. 393 (1857)).
+Curtis served as co-counsel, along with Montgomery Blair, for Dred Scott during the Dred Scott Case, 1846-1857 (Scott v.
+Sandford, 60 U.S. 393 (1857).

 Curtis is also known for his literary works concerning various topics of United States history.
 Many of these works were written under the pseudonym Peter Boylston.
 Some of his writings include: